 When reading these online articles and social media posts around the criticism of The Last Jedi I found two constant producers of toxicity within the Star Wars community.
 These are generally two very small sections of Star Wars fandom that the mainstream Star Wars fan base rejects – the alt-right, and alt-left commonly known as Social Justice Warriors (SJWs).
-The major issue with these SJW’s is they have embedded themselves in the creative process of Star Wars itself and in doing so gained a position of power they do not deserve.
+The major issue with these SJW’s is they have seemingly embedded their ideologies into the creative process of Star Wars and in doing so gained an unwarranted position of influence.

 Firstly, the economic mechanisms behind film production have led to: